Other Programs

 Super Noggin

 Is there is a way to keep your brain sharp as you live longer?
 Americans spend millions a year on computer-based “brain games,” but research shows that a brain-healthy lifestyle is the most important strategy for the prevention of dementia.
 Social interaction is a crucial component of that lifestyle, which is why Alzheimer’s Arkansas is offering a holistic, community-based brain fitness program called Super Noggin.
-Classes are offered 2-3 times per year and currently meet weekly in Maumelle for 18 weeks, then move to meeting monthly for a total of one year.
-For additional information, contact Stephenie at 501-224-0021, ext.
-212 or st***@al****.org.
+We have a new class forming NOW!
+We hope to meet at St. Michael’s Episcopal Church on Tuesdays at 10:00 beginning March 18.
+We will meet weekly for 18 weeks, then go to meeting once per month for a total of a year.
+Participants only pay $10 for a workbook.

 What is the Dementia Friends program?